 How To Get Here

 Westport Prairie is located on the east side of Waunakee, WI and can be accessed from Bong Road off Hwy 113.
-There is a 5-car parking lot at the top of the hill on Bong Road.
+There is a large parking lot at the main entrance near the tobacco barn and a 5-car parking lot at the top of the hill on Bong Road.
 See the Westport Prairie map for more details.

 Join Us Outside